 When you are at the accident scene, do not admit fault to anybody, even if you think you may have contributed to the crash.
 Let the police conduct an investigation to determine which party they believe was at fault.
 When you make the report to your insurance carrier, do not admit fault to them either.
 Simply report that an accident occurred and refer any questions they may have to your attorney.

 Most auto accident lawyers will offer a free consultation of your case in order to determine the best path forward.
-If another driver caused your injuries, a skilled attorney will be able to maximize your total compensation.
+If another driver caused your injuries, a skilled accident attorney in Lexington will be able to maximize your total compensation.
 An attorney will have the resources and legal experience necessary to conduct a full investigation into the incident.

-It is vital the car accident victim continues all treatment plans prescribed by their doctor for their car accident injuries.
+It is vital that car accident victim continues all treatment plans prescribed by their doctor for their car accident injuries.
 This includes going to any follow-up visits, using all required medical devices, completing any physical therapy or rehabilitation, and more.
 If a car accident victim discontinues recommended treatment, this could impact how much they receive in total compensation.